top of page

 • Next fill the jar with vinegar & wait 2+ weeks.
 The more time that passes, the more potent this concoction gets.
 Eventually I would recommend straining the infusion into another storage jar for quick use and to protect the integrity of the metal jar lid from corroding.
 Store the jar of infusing plants in a cool corner away from direct light.

-Homemade cleaning spray recipe to try-
+Homemade cleaning spray recipe-

 adjust depending on the room and how intense you need to clean:

->1 part infused vinegar
+• 2 part infused vinegar

->1/4 part castile or natural dish soap
+• Dollop of castile soap or natural dish soap

 • Transfer cleaning mixture into a spray bottle.
-I like to spray surfaces and then wipe with a damp cloth.

-Then one day comes a shift in perspective, "why would I buy something so easy to make at home?"
+Then one day a shift in perspective, "why would I buy something so easy to make at home?"

 Samantha